 The historic inner city of Sydney suburb, Camperdown, is home to Sydney University, Camperdown Cemetery and the Royal Prince Alfred Hospital.
-Despite its lack of high-rise buildings, it has a large population and due to its location just west of the city, a lot of flow through traffic as well as trains, served by Newtown and Redfern train stations.
+It is booming with modern high-rise buildings, it has a large population.
+Due to its location just west of the city, it has a consistent flow through traffic as well as buses and trains served by Newtown and Redfern train stations.

 The main part of the suburb was part of an original land grant to Governor Bligh.
 Today, most of the residents are students at Sydney University, with many of the homes being single storey terraces, as well as Victorian homes.